EducationalTestingService/rsmtool/doc/contributing.rst

         from os.path import abspath, basename, dirname, join, splitext

         from nbconvert.exporters import HTMLExporter
+        from nbconvert.exporters.templateexporter import default_filters
         from traitlets.config import Config

         from . import HAS_RSMEXTRA
         from .reader import DataReader

-    Rather than doing this grouping and sorting manually, we recommend to use the `isort <https://pycqa.github.io/isort/>`_ Python library to do this.
-The best way to use ``isort`` is via plugins for your favorite editor, e.g., `Sublime Text <https://packagecontrol.io/packages/isort>`_, `VS Code <https://code.visualstudio.com/docs/python/editing#_sort-imports>`_, and `PyCharm <https://github.com/PyCQA/isort/issues/258>`_.
+    Rather than doing this grouping and sorting manually, we use the `isort <https://pycqa.github.io/isort/>`_ pre-commit hook to achieve this.

 #.
-All classes, functions, and methods in the main code files should have `numpy-formatted docstrings <https://numpydoc.readthedocs.io/en/latest/format.html>`_ that comply with `PEP 257 <https://www.python.org/dev/peps/pep-0257/>`_.
-For Sublime Text, this can be done using the `AutoDocstring <https://packagecontrol.io/packages/AutoDocstring>`_ and `SublimeLinter-pydocstyle <https://packagecontrol.io/packages/SublimeLinter-pydocstyle>`_ plugins.
-For VS Code, these `two <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ `links <https://code.visualstudio.com/docs/python/linting#_specific-linters>`_ may be relevant.
-PyCharm does not seem to support automatic numpy-format docstrings out of the box.

-#.
-When writing docstrings, make sure to use the appropriate quotes when referring to argument names vs. argument values.
+All classes, functions, and methods in the main code files have `numpy-formatted docstrings <https://numpydoc.readthedocs.io/en/latest/format.html>`_ that comply with `PEP 257 <https://www.python.org/dev/peps/pep-0257/>`_.
+This is enforced via the `pydocstyle <http://www.pydocstyle.org/en/stable/>`_ pre-commit check.
+Additionally, when writing docstrings, make sure to use the appropriate quotes when referring to argument names vs. argument values.
 As an example, consider the docstring for the `train_skll_model <https://rsmtool.readthedocs.io/en/main/api.html#rsmtool.modeler.Modeler.train_skll_model>`_  method of the ``rsmtool.modeler.Modeler`` class.
 Note that string argument values are enclosed in double quotes (e.g., "csv", "neg_mean_squared_error") whereas values of other built-in types are written as literals (e.g., ``True``, ``False``, ``None``).
 Note also that if one had to refer to an argument name in the docstring, this referent should be written as a literal.
 In general, we strongly encourage looking at the docstrings in the existing code to make sure that new docstrings follow the same practices.

 RSMTool tests
 -------------